IsabellaS2/inventory-frontend/README.md

 **Managers** - Can view and update products but can't delete or add products **Admins** - Can view, edit, delete and add products.
 Can also see all user details and update user roles

-**4. Sorting and Filtering**: Enable sorting of products by quantity and price to allow for easy inventory management.
+**4. Sorting**: Enable sorting of products by quantity and price to allow for easy inventory management.
 This will help users to quickly find items with low stock or the highest and lowest prices.

 **5. Implement Low Stock Management**: Highlight products with low stock (below 20) by changing the product card’s color to red and display a "Quantity Low, Restock!" message, making it easier to identify products that need restocking.